Remember Me (video game)

-Remember Me is an action-adventure video game developed by Dontnod Entertainment and published by Capcom.
-It was released worldwide in June 2013 for Microsoft Windows, PlayStation 3 and Xbox 360.
+Remember Me is a 2013 action-adventure game developed by Dontnod Entertainment and published by Capcom.
 The game's plot focuses on Nilin, a memory hunter working for an underground resistance called the Errorists.
 When the game starts, she has been stripped of nearly all her memories by megacorporation Memorize.
 With the help of a mysterious man named Edge, she goes on a quest to bring down Memorize and recover her lost memories.
 Throughout the story, she is permitted to use her Memory Remix power to ultimately refurbish people's recollections.
 The combat consists of a modified combo system called Pressen.

 Remember Me was developed as the debut project of Dontnod Entertainment, with one of the company's founding members Jean-Maxime Moris as its director.
 Part of his goal for the game was to create a thought-provoking narrative, and eventually settled on a female protagonist to help convey the story's themes.
-Originally a PlayStation 3-exclusive under Sony titled Adrift, it was cancelled in 2011 and later purchased by Capcom which resurrected it as a multi-platform game.
-Remember Me received mixed reviews upon release; praise was given to its world design, Olivier Deriviere's soundtrack, the ambition of the story and the Memory Remix segments, while the main criticisms laid against other aspects of the story, poor design choices and formulaic combat.
+Originally a PlayStation 3-exclusive under Sony Computer Entertainment titled Adrift, it was cancelled in 2011 and later purchased by Capcom which resurrected it as a multi-platform game.

+Remember Me was released for the PlayStation 3, Windows, and Xbox 360 in June 2013.
+The game received mixed reviews from critics upon release; praise was given to its world design, Olivier Deriviere's soundtrack, the ambition of the story and the Memory Remix segments, while the main criticisms laid against other aspects of the story, poor design choices and formulaic combat.
+It sold over 1 million units by 2016.